 On October 21, 2015, Governor Jay Inslee appointed John M. Meyer to Western’s Board of Trustees to fill a six year term through September 30, 2021 and was reappointed by Governor Jay Inslee for a term ending September 30, 2027.

-Meyer, a resident of Mount Vernon, served as a Skagit County Superior Court Judge from 1997 until 2015.
+Meyer, a resident of Langley, WA, served as a Skagit County Superior Court Judge from 1997 until 2015.
 He also served as a District Court judge in Skagit County from 1995 to 1997.
 He was in private practice and partner in the Gilbert and Meyer Law Firm from 1975 to 1994.
 Prior to that he served as a staff attorney with the Federal Power Commission in Washington, D.C.